punyhumangames/ArcPluginsDocumentation/docs/arccommunication/concepts/localizedmessages.md

 Localized Messages are intended to be subclassed in BP or C++ for a given message type.
 Included in the Localized Message class is a UMG Widget subclass for rendering the Message (See User Interface for more information).
 While Localized Messages can be rendered without a custom widget, creating a widget is what allows for styling and making Localized Messages look different from each other.

+In a localized message, if the message was sent by a player, `RelatedPlayerState_1` will always be the sender.
+Not all messages are sent by a player though, and not all player states in `RelatedPlayerState_1` are the sender.
+For example, in a chat message, `RelatedPlayerState_1` will be the sender, but in a hypothetical Kill Feed message, `RelatedPlayerState_1` may be the person who died (with `RelatedPlayerState_2` being the killer, or null if the player died to the environment).

+### Sending Localized Messages

+Localized Messages can be sent to clients in many ways, from the client or the server.

+The primary method is a player sending a Chat message to a Route, by way of the ArcCommComponent_Player.
+This can be done with the `Chat [Channel] [Message]` console command, or called directly in C++ or Blueprint.
+This will send a string to the server to act as a chat message, and will be sent back as a TextMessage object.

+The secondary method, if you wish to broadcast other types of messages, is to call `SendLocalizeddMessage` directly, with a Message, Route, and the message data.
+This is a far more powerful method of sending message and crafting them to send, but may require some custom validation on the server.
+This can be called in BP or C++

+From the server, you can broadcast messages from the ArcCommComponent_Gamemode.
+If you simply wish to send an arbirtrary string, you can use `BroadcastTextMessage` to send a message from any sender.
+Giving that function a PlayerState will imply that that player sent that text message.

+If you want to send a custom message, you can use `BroadcastMessage`.
+This can be called from BP or C++.
+It requires formatting the message yourself, but gives full power when sending any message to clients, such as a kill feed, a Join/Leave message, or any other messages you wish to send.

 ### Built in Localized Messages

 Most messages will need to be defined for your implementation, but Arc Communication provides a few pre-made message types.